 - Data analytics, artificial intelligence, and augmented reality platforms that offer new ways to enhance the user experience or to automate systems

 - Low-cost, embeddable technology that collect useful data (either on users or a platform) but which require customization and large-scale systems integration

 The list goes on.
 Each new technology requires the project team to be well-informed, nimble and able to adjust product requirements on the fly.
 Jan-Martin Lowendahl, Gartner’s research vice president summed it up best: “In today’s increasingly digital ecosystem economy, success is based on the speed of integration.”

 One of the best ways to understand the requirements of digital innovation is to understand what other successful companies have already experienced.
-Join me on Wednesday, August 28 at 10 am for a free webinar, Accelerate Product Development with Digital Innovation where I’ll be sharing anecdotes from industry-leading companies on their digital innovation processes.
-We’ll also be covering:
+We created a free webinar, Accelerate Product Development with Digital Innovation, where I shared anecdotes from industry-leading companies on their digital innovation processes.
+We also covered:

 - How to build the best framework for your company